-There’s something simple and powerful about that which makes us love Bhutan even more.
-The opportunity to walk this legendary path, set to become one of the world’s greatest trekking trails, is now here, for the first time in a generation.
+Take the opportunity to walk this legendary path, set to become one of the world’s greatest trekking trails, for the first time in a generation.

 Originally carved more than 400 years ago, the Trans Bhutan Trail once connected several remote dzong fortresses peppered along its route, and was a pilgrimage path for Bhuddists travelling to sacred sites in western Bhutan and Tibet.
 Postal runners, or garps, used it to relay messages between the dzongs at extraordinary speed, helping to unite Bhutan’s remotest regions.
 The route fell out of use in the 1960s, and the pathways were quickly reclaimed by nature, along with many of the dzongs which lay long-abandoned by the roadside.
 The reconstructed trail follows its original route with only the lightest touch upon the landscape, giving you the chance to walk through areas of virgin forest and remote tundra and see some of the country’s diverse flora and fauna.